Battle of Arnhem: German forces

 There were also Dutch units allied to the Germans present at Arnhem.
 These formations recruited from Dutch nationals (mainly criminals, men wishing to avoid national service or men affiliated with the Nationaal-Socialistische Beweging) and were incorporated into the German Army.
 At Arnhem, the partly Dutch SS Wachbattalion 3 was attached to Kampfgruppe Von Tettau and the 3rd Battalion of the 34th SS Volunteer Grenadier Division Landstorm Nederland training at nearby Hoogeveen was quickly attached to the 9th SS Panzer Division when they arrived on 20 September.

 As the battle progressed, more and more forces would become available to the Germans.
-Adolf Hitler, stunned by the attack, agreed that the defence of the Netherlands should receive priority and reinforcements streamed in from Wehrkreis VI, the Wesel area and Armed Forces Command Netherlands (General Friedrich Christiansen).
+Adolf Hitler, stunned by the attack, agreed that the defence of the Netherlands should receive priority, and reinforcements streamed in from Wehrkreis VI, the Wesel area and Armed Forces Command Netherlands (General Friedrich Christiansen).
 Model arranged for units to be sent straight to the units in action and rushed in specialist urban warfare and machine gun battalions.
 Each day of the battle, the German military strength increased whilst the British supplies diminished.
 By 21 September, the fifth day of the battle, German forces outnumbered the British by 3:1 and continued to increase.

 Battle

 Day 1 – Sunday 17 September

-The first lift was preceded by intense bombing and strafing raids made by the British Second Tactical Air Force and the American 8th and 9th Air Forces.
-These targeted the known flak guns and German garrisons and barracks across the area.
-Meanwhile, the first lift suffered only light losses as the aircraft and gliders flew from British bases to the target area.
-The first arrivals were the 21st Independent Parachute Company, who landed at 12:40 in order to mark the landing zones for the gliders and parachutists of the main force.
+The first lift was preceded by intense bombing and strafing by the British Second Tactical Air Force and the American 8th and 9th Air Forces.
+These targeted the known flak guns and German garrisons and barracks in the area.
+The first lift suffered only light losses as the aircraft and gliders flew from British bases to the target area.
+The first arrivals were the 21st Independent Parachute Company, who landed at 12:40 to mark the landing zones for the gliders and parachutists of the main force.
 The landings were largely unopposed and the battalions were formed up in good order and ready to carry out their tasks by 14:45.

 The Airlanding Brigade moved quickly to secure the landing zones.
-The 2nd Battalion, South Staffordshire Regiment moved into Wolfheze, the 1st Battalion, Border Regiment secured DZ 'X', deploying its companies around the DZ and in Renkum, and the 7th Battalion, King's Own Scottish Borderers moved to secure DZ 'Y'.
+The 2nd Battalion, South Staffordshire Regiment moved into Wolfheze, the 1st Battalion, Border Regiment secured DZ 'X', deploying its companies around the DZ and in Renkum and the 7th Battalion, King's Own Scottish Borderers moved to secure DZ 'Y'.
 Here, they ambushed the Dutch SS Wach Battalion as it headed toward Arnhem from Ede.
 Units of the Airlanding Artillery and Divisional HQ headed into Wolfheze and Oosterbeek where medical officers set up a Regimental Aid Post at the home of Kate ter Horst.

 While the 1st Airlanding Brigade moved off from the landing zones, the 1st Parachute Brigade prepared to head east toward the bridges, with Lathbury and his HQ Company following Frost on Lion route.
 Although some jeeps of the reconnaissance squadron were lost on the flight over, the company formed up in good strength and moved off along Leopard route.